Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Introduction

-Since the data-driven PG and the model-driven PG have their respective merits and drawbacks, we propose a novel PG method driven by both empirical data and model to get benefits of both fast convergence and good asymptotic performance.
+Since all these disadvantages of existing methods, we propose to employ both the empirical data and transition model in the PG level to get advantages of both fast convergence and good asymptotic performance.
 Compared with some existing studies, the main contributions emphasize in three parts.

-1) We propose a mixed policy gradient (MPG) method which interpolates between the data-driven PG and the model-driven PG to combine data and a prior model to benefit both convergence speed and asymptotic performance.
+1) We propose a mixed policy gradient (MPG) reinforcement learning method which combines the data-driven PG and the model-driven PG by weighted average to get benefit from fast convergence speed of model and better asymptotic performance of data.

-2) We unify the data-driven PG and the model-driven PG in a general form, and investigate the upper bound of their PG's errors.
-Relying on that, we propose a rule-based method to adaptively adjust the weights of the data-driven and model-driven PGs.
+2) We derive the theoretical upper bound of the data-driven and the model-driven PG bias, i.e., the distance with the ground-truth PG.
+Relying on their relative magnitude, we design a rule-based method to adaptively adjust the data and model PG weights during policy update for best performance.

-3) We propose an asynchronous learning architecture to address the poor computing efficiency suffered by BPTT, in which multiple learners are employed to compute the MPG in parallel to enhance update throughput.
+3) We build an asynchronous learning architecture to address the poor computing efficiency suffered by BPTT, in which multiple learners are employed to compute the MPG in parallel to enhance update throughput.